alka-infracloud/storage-customized-controller/README.md

     make deploy IMG=calka/customized_backup_restore_ctrl:latest
     ```

-4. Create samples for the controller.
+4. User can snapshot a PVC by following the steps mentioned below.
 You can apply the samples (examples) from the config/sample:
     ```sh
    kubectl apply -f config/samples/userbackup.yaml kubectl apply -f config/samples/userrestore.yaml
    ```

-5. Delete samples.
+5. User can delete the snapshot by following the steps mentioned below.
     ```sh
     kubectl apply -k config/samples/
     ```